w3c/wot/testing/criteria.md

 1. Example TDs, either hand-written or automatically generated, that do not describe the network interface of an actual device or service.
-2. Use of generic browsers or clients without any native capablity to use the information in a TD, such as a Web browser just rendering and displaying a TD as a JSON file for a human to interpret, or a tool like PostMan, Copper, or curl used to generate generic HTTP, CoAP, or MQTT requests under direct human control.
+2. Use of generic browsers or clients without any native capablity to use the information in a TD, such as a Web browser just rendering and displaying a TD as a JSON file for a human to interpret.
+3. Use of a generic tool like PostMan, Copper, or curl used to generate generic HTTP, CoAP, or MQTT requests under separate control (not directly constrained by the information in a TD, except possibly via a human's interpretation of one).

 These are useful for testing and validation but do not themselves constitute adequate evidence of "implementation experience".